-Course Number CLNS 950Z Duration: 4 weeks
+Course Number CLNS 950Z Dur ation: 4 weel ks

-Dui ation.
-4 Wee N 3

-Credit Type Non- Clinica l Electi ve
+Credit Type l Electi ve

-1 1 , , , , 1
+1

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block
+X = Offered in Block Х

 of Students per Block

 Faculty Evaluator(s) Patrick Rendon, MD

 Prerequisites: Yes All Phase II Clerkships

-Accepts Visiting Students Ye es Dome stic ME ) and D omesti ic DO
+Accepts Visiting Students Yes Domestic MD and Domestic DO

-Accepts Off-Cycle Date requests Y es - wi th depa rtmen t permi ssion
+Accepts Off-Cycle Date requests Y es - wi th depa irtmen t permi ssion

-Add/Drop Policy Add: 30 Day /S Dro op: 30 l Days Other:
+Add/Drop Policy Add: 30 Days Drop: 30 Days Other:

 Clerkship Contact: Patrick Rendon, MD prendon@salud.unm.edu 505-264-3217

 Prior Approval Required: No

-This is course teaches 4th year medical students how to teach.
-The course is designed to help 4th year medical students (course may include residents) develop the skills needed to be more effective educators, learners, and clinicians as they transition to a teaching role in residency and eventually attending physicians.
+This course teaches 4th year medical students how to teach and all participates will earn a Stanford Clinical Teaching certificate.
+The course is designed to help 4th year medical students (course may include residents) develop the skills needed to be more effective educators, learners, and clinicians as they transition to a teaching role as resident or attending physicians.
 All students are welcome, even if they choose not to pursue a career in academics.
 This course will teach students how to teach colleagues, learners, employees/staff, and patients.
 Through reading, interactive sessions, and teaching practice, students will be introduced to methods of teaching in large-group, small- group, and one-on-one scenarios.
 This includes practice teaching one another, junior and senior medical students, resident physicians, and standardized patients.
-Additionally, as part of this course students will become certified in the Stanford Clinical Teaching Method which can be added to their CVs and is often discussed during residency interviews.
+As part of this course students will become certified in the Stanford Clinical Teaching Method which can be added to their CVs and is often discussed during residency interviews.
 By the end of the rotation, students will be competent in their understanding of evidence-based methods of learning, optimal teaching, and how to design curricula for academic and non-academic settings.
 Student participants in this course will have ample opportunity to practice teaching in the Phase I Clinical Reasoning Course, Doctoring, Pediatric Morning Report, Internal Medicine Afternoon Report, and the Phase I WISE Curriculum.